The Original Care Bears

 - His sweetest dreams involve a cabinet that produces never-ending food.

 - Chuck Cunningham Syndrome: Was infamously removed from all merchandise in the 00s in favor of Bed Time Bear, due to the owners not wanting two blue bears around.
-Which is really rather rock-headed when you think about it, since their personalities are quite distinct and both Adventures and Welcome have two purplish bears with the addition of Harmony.
+Which is really rather rock-headed when you think about it, since their personalities are quite distinct and both Adventures and Welcome have two purplish bears with the addition of Harmony, Also because by that point he was one of the most popular characters in the franchise.

 - The Complainer Is Always Wrong: Sometimes invoked this trope, but surprisingly not to the extremes seen in other 1980s kid's cartoons.
 Or, perhaps not so surprisingly, given that the idea of the character was to teach kids that it's okay to sometimes be grumpy.
 If he was always wrong, that would send the opposite message.